 Parker Falls - Trip Details

-Once you pass the second waterfall in the small creek that you’re following into the main canyon, you’ll want to hang a right and head upstream to see Parker Falls.
+Once you get to the next larger waterfall in the small creek that you're following into the main canyon, you'll want to hang a right and head upstream to see Parker Falls.
 As with most waterfalls, this one is best enjoyed in the shoulder seasons, when it has plenty of water flowing.
 But, the rock walls of the canyon and moss everywhere you turn make this a cool spot any time of the year.

 If you choose, you can also explore further north (downstream) to seek out Parker Cascades.
 This section is less-traveled, and the walking does get difficult in a few steep places.
 You'll be travelling in a pretty narrow canyon and would be wise to expect to put your foot in water at some point.

 All in all, this was a nice hike with some cool features, and there should be plenty of water here most of the year, though the initial falls on the way to Parker Falls may be dry.

 Planning a trip?